I Am Mother: Cast

-Production and release
+Production

-The film was written by directors Grant Sputore and Michael Lloyd Green.
+The film was written by Michael Lloyd Green and director Grant Sputore.
+It was produced by Timothy White and Kelvin Munro.

 It was produced on a low budget.
-Principal photography was completed in 2017 in Australia's Adelaide Studios.
+Principal photography was completed in 2017 in SAFC's Adelaide Studios in South Australia.
 The screenplay was on the 2016 Black List.
-The "Mother" robot is a full-body creature suit built by Weta Workshop and performed by Luke Hawker, a member of the creature workshop project team, who also had a background in acting and stunt work.
-South Australian interactive media company Monkeystack produced all of the on set practical screen content.
+The Mother robot is a full-body creature suit built by Weta Workshop and performed by Luke Hawker, a member of the creature workshop project team, who also had a background in acting and stunt work.
+South Australian interactive media company Monkeystack produced all of the on-set practical screen content.
 A work-in-progress cut of the film was screened at the Adelaide Film Festival on 12 October 2018.
+Adelaide Film Festival partly funded the film.

+Release

-Adelaide Film Festival partly funded the film which had in total a moderate budget.
-It had its world premiere at the Sundance Film Festival on 25 January 2019.
-Shortly after, Netflix acquired US distribution rights to the film.
+I Am Mother had its world premiere at the 2019 Sundance Film Festival on 25 January 2019.
+Shortly afterwards, Netflix acquired US distribution rights to the film.
 It was released on Netflix on 7 June 2019.

 In Australia, the film was initially planned for theatrical release on 18 July 2019 by StudioCanal, but was ultimately released on Netflix on 7 June.